 How to turn these weaknesses into strengths

 We’ve carefully analyzed uShip’s competitors and tried their apps.
-Here’s a list of improvements to help you build a great marketplace platform for connecting shippers with carriers.
+Here’s a list of improvements to help youbuild a marketplace mobile app and a web app for connecting shippers with carriers.

 As we’ve mentioned, anyone with a verified Stripe account can become a carrier on uShip.
 Unfortunately, this allows the possibility for dishonest people to act as service providers and get money from users in violation of the platform's rules.
 Even though cargo insurance or SWCG can help shippers claim compensation in case of fraud, these users will still have a negative user experience and may not want to come back to the platform, instead leaving negative feedback and causing reputational damage.